Omar-Muhamad/Yummy-JavaScript-Capston/README.md

 # JavaScript Capstone Project
 ## Description
 This is the JavaScript capstone project.
-We build Meal recipes website based on an external API.
+We build Meal recipes website based on an external API (Meals DB)[https://www.themealdb.com/api.php] and (Involvement API)[https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270].
+The websites is dynamic and build basic single page apps using ES6 syntax, ES6 modules, callbacks, promises and webpack. follow Gitflow and perform a code review for a team member.

 ## Live Demo Link
 [Website live server](https://omar-muhamad.github.io/JavaScript-Capston-Project/)